EK76/CameraSystem/README.md

 # CameraDevice

-The goal with this Visual Studio C# (Github) project was to record a video with certain length when a motion sensor was triggered.
+The goal with this IT project project was to record a video with certain length when a motion sensor was triggered.
 The recordings are saved automatically to local hard drive.

+### Requirements for this Visual Studio C# project.
+- .NET 9.0
+-  C# language version 13.0

 You can also optionally
 - Copy the same recording at same time when the sensor motion is trigged to a cloud share.
 For cloud share I have used Gdrive.
 Search online with the phrase "How to setup Gdrive share in linux" to learn more about to setup Gdrive in linux.
 - Send notifications to a email adress of your choosing.
 Search online with the phrase "How to setup email notifications in linux" to learn more about to setup email notifications In my case I used a Google account.

 Both camera and sensor motion are connected to Raspberry PI 5, which have Debian GNU/Linux 13 (trixie) version installed.
 A python script makes it for example possible to create the recordings, when a motion sensor is trigged.

 The python code can be found (located) at the folder Python within this project.
+I used python version 3.13.5 for this project.

 ### List over the hardware for this project.
 - Raspberry Pi 5